(NEW) Bachelor of Design Technology

 The Bachelor of Design Technology is designed to develop students with design skills that can be applied in a technological setting as well as using technology to enhance the design process and design artefact.

-The course is designed to develop technology-focused professionals capable of creating creative, engineering and technology based solutions to industrial design, sport or medical related problems and the ability to plan and design for example consumer products, medical and physiological instrumentation, prosthetics, and other sport related devices.
+The course is designed to develop technology-focused professionals capable of creating creative, engineering and technology based solutions to industrial design, related problems and the ability to plan and design for example consumer products, medical and physiological instrumentation, prosthetics, and other sport related devices.

 The subjects are mostly prescribed, with design technology subjects studied at each level.